ReturnerNaGithub/Mine1App/.github/PULL_REQUEST_TEMPLATE.md

     Thanks for contributing to Moralis!
 -->

-- [ ] My code is conform the [code style](https://github.com/ethereum-boilerplate/ethereum-boilerplate/blob/main/CODING_STYLE.md)
+- [x ] My code is conform the [code style](https://github.com/ethereum-boilerplate/ethereum-boilerplate/blob/main/CODING_STYLE.md)
-- [ ] I have made corresponding changes to the documentation
+- [ x] I have made corresponding changes to the documentation
-- [ ] I have updated Typescript definitions when needed
+- [ x] I have updated Typescript definitions when needed

 ### Issue Description